digital-land/digital-land.info/application/templates/pages/guidance/publish-data-on-your-website.md

 There are two ways to do this:

 - **One page per record**: each record has its own webpage.
-The URL for each record is its full page URL, for example `yourwebsite.gov.uk/planning/article-4-directions/smith-road`.
+The URL for each record is its full-page URL, for example `yourwebsite.gov.uk/planning/article-4-directions/smith-road`.
 - **Multiple records on one page**: all records are listed on a single page, with an anchor link for each one, for example `yourwebsite.gov.uk/planning/article-4-directions#smith-road`.
 Your publishing system will need to support anchor links (fragment identifiers) for each record.

 Where your data includes a link to a legal document such as a direction notice or order, you should also provide a `document-url` pointing directly to that file.